25Nov

 1. TMS-Integrated QA

-Most modern Translation Management Systems (TMS) now embed LQA checks during the translation process itself.
+Most modern Translation Management Systems (TMS) now embed Localization Quality Assurance (LQA) checks during the translation process itself.
 This means translators can fix issues in real time, reducing the need for lengthy reviews later on.

 Automation offers speed and scalability, but it’s not the full story.